GrahamChalfant/Graham_Portfolio/README.md

 #### Database Design

-- Built SQL relational database based on hotel business problem
+- Built SQL relational database based on a hotel's business problem
-- Created ER diagram in order to determine entities, relationships, and cardinalities
+- Created ER diagram to determine entities, relationships, and cardinalities
-- Used diagram to guide database creation in r-studio using the RSQLite package
+- Used ER diagram to guide database creation in RStudio using the RSQLite package

 Below is the ER diagram created for this project.